isabella232/rtos-docs-pr.it-it/rtos-docs/netx-duo/netx-duo-lwm2m/chapter4.md

 ### <a name="description"></a>Descrizione

-Il servizio imposta il valore di una risorsa Integer a 64 bit.
+Il servizio imposta il valore di una risorsa integer a 64 bit.

 ### <a name="parameters"></a>Parametri

-- **risorsa** di Puntatore alla risorsa.
+- **resource** Puntatore alla risorsa.
 - **integer64_data** intero a 64 bit.

 ### <a name="return-values"></a>Valori restituiti

-- **NX_SUCCESS** Operazione completata.
+- **NX_SUCCESS** Operazione riuscita.
 - **NX_PTR_ERROR** Puntatore non valido.

 ### <a name="allowed-from"></a>Consentito da

-Thread, inizializzazione
+thread, inizializzazione

 ### <a name="example"></a>Esempio